makinacorpus/DbToolsBundle/docs/content/anonymization/core-anonymizers.md

 :::

 :::warning
-If you use the same sample on multiple columns or if you use a large sample, it could be more efficient and convinient to create your own custom anonymizer, see the [Custom Anonymizers](/anonymization/custom-anonymizers) section to learn how to do that.
+If you use the same sample multiple times, if you use a large sample or if you use a generated one, it could be more efficient and convinient to create your own custom anonymizer, see the [Custom Anonymizers](/anonymization/custom-anonymizers) section to learn how to do that.
 :::

 ## LastnameAnonymizer